 Ruby Beach is another picturesque and very popular spot on the Pacific coast.
 This Olympic National Park beach is about 35 minutes south of Forks (15 minutes south of the Hoh Rainforest turn-off).
 It’s a great idea to combine the two on a day trip – check your tide times when you set out which one to tackle first to make the most of your day.

-Be warned, it’s a rocky beach rather than a sandy beach, so you’ll want a good pair of aqua sandals or closed trainers depending on the season.
+Be warned, it’s a rocky beach rather than a sandy beach, so you’ll want a good pair of water sandals or closed trainers depending on the season.
 Come at low tide to make the most of it as there’s also a shallow inlet, a great place if kids do want to brave a swim.

 The sea stacks from here are spectacular, as are the sunsets.
 Proximity to the car park makes it an easy short trail if you want to bring along a picnic for the beach too, but be aware it’s still a decent hike down and back up the hill.